AqeelMuhammad/Image-DownSampling-Processor-Design/README.md

 ## Resources

 * You can use the `run.py` code in the `IO_Code` directory to filter and down sample the image using python.
+* Block Diagrams and Final Report are included in the `Block_Diagram` and `Documentation` folders respectively.

 ### Contributors